JMMC-OpenDev/aspro-doc/aspro-doc.md

 Given an instrument and a specific instrumental mode, for each channel ($\lambda_i$, $d\lambda_i$):
 - $Vis(\lambda_i) = \frac{FT [ Model(\lambda_i) ]}{Flux [ Model(\lambda_i) ]}$

-If the model is mono-chromatic or a single model image A corresponds to the detector channel at lambda_i (channel and image bandwidth overlap or the closest image if no interpolation or extrapolation), then it simplifies to:
+If the model is mono-chromatic or a single model image A corresponds to the detector channel at lambda_i (channel and image bandwidth overlap OR the closest image if interpolation disabled or extrapolation enabled), then it simplifies to:
 - $I(\lambda_i) = I_A = F_A * IN_A$
 - $F(\lambda_i) = F_A$
 - $Vis(\lambda_i) = \frac{FT [ I_A ]}{F_A} = FT [ IN_A ]$